 This is an easy walk, most of it by the coast, which takes in different aspects of the capital including shopping, history, architecture and culture.

 The car park at the end of Av.
-Fred Olsen is a good starting point, it has plenty of room and is reasonably priced.
-Alternatively, there are plenty of buses which stop at the Playa del Reducto which is close by.
+Fred Olsen is a good starting point, it has plenty of room and is not too expensive.
+Alternatively, there are plenty of buses that stop at the Playa del Reducto which is close by.

 Parque Tematico to Avenida La Marina

 The Gran Hotel at the far end of the beach is impossible to miss as it’s the only tall building on the seafront.
 This was built despite opposition from people such as Cesar Manrique.
-The five-star hotel is set in landscaped gardens and it’s possible to take the lift to the 17th floor where there is a restaurant and bar.
+The five-star hotel is set in landscaped gardens and you can take the lift to the 17th floor where there is a restaurant and bar.
 This is a great place to admire the views of the city.

 Pass the hotel and walk through the Parque Islas Canarias which sits between the Gran Hotel and the Casino Club Nautico.
-This open space has planted areas, sculptures, wooden decking and stone steps which go down to the sea.
-The building on the reef out at sea is the open air swimming pool.
+This open space has planted areas, sculptures, wooden decking and stone steps that go down to the sea.
+The building on the reef out at sea is the open-air swimming pool.

 Pass the Club Nautico and enter the Avenida La Marina.
 The Parque Municipal stretches along the street and is home to a number of sculptures and tropical plants.
 You’ll find lots of different architectural styles along the street as well as a restored bandstand.
 Opposite the bandstand is 19th Century Casa del la Cultura Agustin de la Hoz.
 This was Arrecife’s town hall until the 1980s and is now an exhibition space.
 There are cafe’s at either end of the park, shady seating areas and a children’s play area.